Lumiere Durham 2019

 In November last year I travelled up to Durham to visit the bi-annual Lumiere light show.
 I’ve visited before when it came to London, but never to Durham where it started.

-The weather wasn’t ideal for this year’s festival - so it was an interesting challenge of getting around and taking photos whilst keeping at least moderately dry.
+The weather wasn’t ideal for this years’s festival - so it was an interesting challenge of getting around and taking photos whilst keeping at least moderately dry.

 Four vertical panels are side by side in the dark.
 They’re light from behind with bright neon colours, projected with shadows of birdcages.